valory-xyz/open-autonomy/docs/fsm_vs_abci_app.md

-The FSMBehaviour can be seen as a _client_ of the ABCIApp (in that sense it encapsulates the "user" of a normal blockchain), although the ultimate goal is to provide services to external users.
+The FSMBehaviour can be seen as a _client_ of the ABCIApp (in that sense it encapsulates the "user" of a normal blockchain), although the ultimate goal is to provide services to external users or other systems.
 Continuing the example above, the FSMBehaviour that periodically submits the average BTC price on the Ethereum blockchain can be seen as a BTC price oracle service.